Trejillo151/Using-mathematical-modeling-to-understand-luminiscence-in-materials/hands-on/crystal-field-derivation.md

 - **Radial dependence** (how distance affects the potential)
 - **Angular dependence** (how direction affects the potential)

-We want to separate these two things so we can handle them independently.
+So we must handle them independently.

 ### The Solution: Laplace Expansion